Red lights over the Pacific - August 2014

 - Large amounts of solar activity and massive Aurora Borealis before and after our sighting, indicating big charges of the ionosphere of the earth’s upper atmosphere

-- Records of mysterious red lights in the sky go back to 1,000 years before Christ, the best recorded event being in the New Madrid earthquakes of 1811 and 1812 and for the first time filmed in the 1960s in Japan.
-Since then the phenomenon has often been seen and recorded, though no scientific explanation has been provided
+- Records of mysterious red lights in the sky go back to 1,000 years BC, the best recorded event being in the New Madrid earthquakes of 1811 and 1812 and for the first time filmed in the 1960s in Japan.
+Since then, the phenomenon has often been seen and recorded, though no scientific explanation has been provided

 - Could explain the flash of light since flashes of lights, even high up into the atmosphere, are often associated with earthquakes and earthquake lights